Dabido11/David-s-Fantastic-Notes/personal/dnd/icespire_gen2/Let Us Begin.md

 ## Presence
 Now we've gone through the context, what's going on now?

-> At a lovely night in the Kingsworth Tavern, a celebration is hosted for
+> At a lovely night in the Kingsworth Tavern, a celebration is hosted for the opening of this brand new tavern.
+All items are at a 80% discount, as well as services.
+Of course, to celebrate the tavern's opening, you have all gathered here to have a drink and feast!
+However, a strange roaring occurs outside

 ### Quests
 To claim these quests, go to the Astrium S&J (Services & Jobs) Hall and look at the quest board.
 Quests are typically posted by guilds or fellow adventurers.